Rotation Medical Graft Surgeon

 When a partial rotator cuff tear is present, pain can be present in the front of the shoulder that radiates down the side of the affected arm.
 Pain may become more intense with overhead activities such as lifting or reaching.
 Pain can be present when sleeping on the injured side.
 Weakness may also be present with routine activities such as washing hair or reaching overhead.

-How to Diagnose a Partial Rotator Cuff Injury?
+How is a Partial Rotator Cuff Injury Diagnosed?

 When diagnosing a partial rotator cuff tear, Dr. Yau will obtain thorough history and perform a physical exam to test for weakness, loss of motion, and pain.
 He may also recommend diagnostic imaging such as magnetic resonance imaging (MRI) to visualize the severity of the injury.

-How to Treat a Partial Rotator Cuff Tear?
+How is a Partial Rotator Cuff Tear Treated?